-Seahawks mailbag: Could Seattle trade Thomas for Mack?
+Seahawks Mailbag: Could Seattle trade Thomas for Mack?
 Could Shaquem Griffin earn a larger role?
-And more!

 A break in the action for the Seahawks Tuesday meant a chance to answer a few questions via Twitter.
 So here we go.

 A: Here’s the thing — it really doesn’t matter what I think, or anyone else other than the Raiders (Mark Davis and Jon Gruden, specifically).
-The thought is they’d probably want a significant haul in draft picks, likely as much as two first-rounders.
+The thought is they’d probably want a significant haul in draft picks, likely as much as two first-rounders, for All-Pro defensive end Khalil Mack.

 Most Read Sports Stories